MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [D6] The user device has a camera and is able to take pictures
     * [D7] The user does not fake his position
     * [R1] A user must be able to sign up to the system with a unique personal username and password
-    * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password
+    * [R2] The system must allow only registered users to login with their username and password
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
     * [R5] When composing the report, the system must be able to access the user’s device camera and GPS sensor
     * [R6] When composing the report, a user must take a picture from the device’s camera and highlight the license plate